-Development sites subject to site plan approval are required to supply a landscaping plan as part of the review process.
+-Development sites subject to site plan approval are required to supply a landscaping plan as part of the review process.
 Proponents are typically encouraged to include a high degree of landscaping elements typically on private lands which includes planting of a variety of species and callipers as defined in the site plan design guideline manual.
 There is a key focus on landscaping major streets and City entrances.
 Every effort to protect and preserve existing mature trees shall be made where practical.
 It should be noted that removal of trees from the site will likely mean that a higher level of landscaping will be required to compensate.
-Various City staff will provide commentary during the site plan review process to ensure that the proposed landscaping plan is in concert with their respective by-laws and the governing site plan design manual.
+Various City staff will provide commentary during the site plan review process to ensure

-Identify and ensure the preservation of high quality existing trees, whenever City owned property is sold, with the sale process applying the appropriate plan of subdivision and/or site plan controls to ensure the protection of said trees, when reasonably feasible.
-Parks and Landscape staff will review each City owned property to be listed for sale, and will identify any high quality existing trees that warrant protection.
+- that the proposed landscaping plan is in concert with their respective by-laws and the governing site plan design manual. - Identify and ensure the preservation of high quality existing trees when City owned property is sold, with the sale process applying the appropriate plan of subdivision and/or site plan controls.